duranhumes/docker-search/README.md

-# Docker ELK stack for Mysql with phpmyadmin
+# Docker ELK stack for search you know.

-it is a infrastructure for using elasticsearch to index a mysql database with mysql-jdbc driver and logstash plugin aggregate to create event based entry for elasticsearch you can read [this document](https://www.elastic.co/guide/en/logstash/5.6/plugins-filters-aggregate.html#plugins-filters-aggregate) for more information i use aggregate to filter records that have same id and diffrent tags and collect all in one.

-### installation and use
+### Installation and use
 `rename .env.example to .env`
 change .env file as your need
-`docker-compose build`
 `docker-compose up -d`

-now your mysql and phpmyadmin is ready add your database and change logstash pipline lastrun in logstash see your last value that indexed from database and prevent from index whole database again . your change will save in data directory in mysql and elasticsearch
+---

+Logstash will go by the schedule and fetch the data accordingly.

+---

+You'll have to make sure that the `elasticsearch/data` directory is owned by elasticsearch `1100:1100` otherwise elasticsearch will crash.